badriadhikari/Algorithms-2020fall/homeworks/Homework08.md

 Showing all the intermediate steps, obtain a MST using Prim's algorithm for the graph above (same graph).
 Assume that the following weights between the nodes that have missing weights: A-B:11, B-C:9, A-F:12, F-G:13, and G-H:4.
 Note that the weights are slightly different.
 An example solution, for a different problem, is [here](./prims_example.pdf).
 After obtaining the answer, verify your solution using the NetworkX library.

 ## Question 5
 Consider the Prim's algorithm below.
+Here, `G` represents the graph, `w` is the 2D weight matrix, and `r` is the starting vertex.

 <img src="prims_run_time.png" align="middle" width="550"/>